 Classification 16: Swimmers with a transplant

-Classification 17: Swimmers in the transition classification
+Classification 17: Swimmers in the participation classification

 Classification 18: Swimmers with a significant other impairment (eg. Down Syndrome)